wwiecek/singletrial/README.md

 ## Re-rendering file with all results

+To avoid any ambiguity about licenses to host CDSR files, the source data files are available (publicly) only at https://osf.io/xjv9g/ and you should place them in `data/`.
+You will also need a `transformed_data/` folder.

 All of the code is contained in a single Rmarkdown file, making use of objects saved in `results/`.
 In addition to generating a PDF, it saves some stand-alone figures in `figures/`.